vineethkumarv/sv-wiki/Processes.md

 join:FORK_F1
 ```

-In the below we can see that main thread 1 is executed first but main thread 2 is executed after all the child threads are executed and the child threads will execute according to the time delays.
+In the below Fig-2 we can see that Thread_T1 is executed first but main thread 2 is executed after all the child threads are executed and the child threads will execute according to the time delays.

 ![Untitled Diagram drawio (24)](https://user-images.githubusercontent.com/110509375/188844965-ace54ff5-bc1a-4837-a9d1-8180d82822e2.png)